salmandaher/VLNs_Team_GraviPower/README.md

 # ROS Implementation

 Since our project involves multiple controllers and a web-based dashboard, we implemented the concept of **ROS (Robot Operating System)** to facilitate communication between these controllers and maintain an organized and synchronized system workflow.
+The ROS version used in this project is **ROS 1 (Noetic)**

 In the following sections, we explain the ROS structure that underpins the operation of our project — including detailed descriptions of each ROS node, how the nodes communicate with one another, and the types of information exchanged between them.